2nd - 7th August 2015 Patron The Dowager Countess, Lady Haig

 1915 was a year which offered little prospect of success for the Allies but endless fascination for the student today.
 Was British military leadership inept, employing unimaginative, provenly unsuccessful tactics time and again?
 The offensives on the Western Front and on the Gallipoli Peninsula are often quoted as prime examples of this, so many months before the claimed notoriety of the Somme.
 Is this a fair assessment or do such charges fail properly to understand the nature of the problem facing a High Command inexorably committed to attack?

-We shall certainly be looking at this issue but though we have chosen to be Anglo-centric in our considerations, this will not exclusively be the case.
-We shall consider one of our entente partners, France or Russia from the perspective of their domestic scene while engaged in a major war.
+We shall certainly be looking at this issue and though we have chosen to be Anglo-centric in our considerations, this will not exclusively be the case because we shall have Sir Ian Kershaw examining the lasting impact of the Great War on Adolf Hitler.

-Further topics selected include the Great War and its challenge to Medicine and Surgery; Faith and war; Prose and Poetry published during the war; the Indian Army; the town of Halifax in West Yorkshire gearing itself up for war; Bereavement, coping with loss; Household economy; Espionage; Sex and the soldier and the citizen; and interviewing those who earned the Victoria Cross.
+Further topics selected include the Great War and its challenges to Medicine, Surgery and care for wounded in the Field; the support that women gave to servicemen; Faith and war experience; Bereavement and coping with loss; the Indian Army with particular reference to the campaign in Mesopotamia; the town of Halifax in West Yorkshire gearing itself up for war; Gallantry and the case of Arthur Pollard VC; Propaganda; Humor; Sex, the citizen and the soldier; and the locations, buildings, monuments and vestigial industrial heritage of the Great War in the United Kingdom today.
 Surely we have here a range of topics to whet the interest of all who share our commitment of learning more about the Great War.

 This conference is currently under development.
 More information will follow shortly.